I'm an avid cyclist who has ridden 29,000+ miles over the past seven years. I enjoy sharing the little I know with interested others.

 The Time to Prepare is Now

 Let's say you're out on your daily bike ride, looking for and successfully finding solitude.
-You're all alone, more than walking distance away from home, no cell phone signal (this happens more than you might think up here on the Palouse), enjoying the fresh air, exercise, perspiration and isolation.
+You're all alone, more than walking distance away from home, no cell phone signal (this happens a lot up here where I live on the Palouse), enjoying the fresh air, exercise, perspiration and isolation.
 Suddenly, your front wheel (or your back wheel) starts to feel different, less responsive, maybe even squishy beneath you.
 This is a telltale sign of a slow leak in your tire…and probably means that soon it will be completely flat.

 The Right Tools for the Right Job